ingeniala/heybluekata/ADRs/adr-messaging-mechanism.md

 Alternative selected: *AWS Kinesis Stack*

-Following table contains all the reasons that drives to make the decision:
+Following table contains all the reasons that drives the decision:

 | Criteria                 | Description
 | --------------------     | ----------------------------------------------------------------------------------------------------- |